daria-hk/goit-devops/README.md

 **Warning**: This will delete:

-- EKS cluster
+- EKS cluster and all Kubernetes resources
-- All Kubernetes resources
+- Monitoring stack (Prometheus, Grafana)
 - ECR repository and images
 - RDS database (final snapshot will be skipped)
 - VPC and networking